elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Table 1 Phred+33/+64 scale* - **source:usearchv11 page**

-Every ASCII character represents the error probability of each nucleotide to be correct, the valuesrange from 0 to 1., as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
+Every ASCII character represents the error probability of each nucleotide to be correct, the values range from 0 to 1, as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
 Bases with a quality score close to 1 are seen as an undetermined base and represented as 'N'.

 The quality, length, and the number of reads have a tremendous effect on the final results of experiments.
 Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.